catamuscalu/analyticsSimulator/README.md

   - account for an optimal speed of ingestion from multiple sources of data
   - use the given simulation-input.csv input to test your simulation, considering that the test data has the following format: offset in seconds since start of simulation, event type, user_id, session_id
+  - for receiving the website events, start the provided library that can be configured to output events in a given local directory.
+The simulation is successful if you can consume the events at the pace at which they are generated ( consider that you might also encounter spike periods ).